daveihart/python-aws-lambda-ec2_reporter/README.md

 ### S3 considerations

-Unless you have any contractural or regulatory requirements to retain x amount of logs, you could introduce a Lifecycle rule to the s3 bucket to remove objects older than x days.
+Unless you have any contractual or regulatory requirements to retain x amount of logs, you could introduce a Lifecycle rule to the s3 bucket to remove objects older than x days.

 ### Known issues